 - 1. Back to Fred.
-Activate Fred by clicking his Thought in the Plex. - 2.
-Click the Add Attachment button, which displays as a + sign, next to the Notes tab in the Content Area.
+Activate Fred by clicking his thought in the Plex. - 2.
+Click the Attach button in the Content Area toolbar.
 As you see below, you can add many kinds of attachments.

-Figure 30.
+Figure 31.
 Add an Attachment

 - 3. You can add an existing file or you can create a new one.
 For now, select an existing file on your computer.
-To do so, click the Link to File button. - 4.
-Navigate to any file on your computer, then click the Open button to attach it to the active Thought.
-As soon as the file is attached you will see a Preview button so you can look at the file right away if you want to.
-Or you can double-click the file's icon in the Content Area. - 5.
-With Fred still active, click on the Notes tab and notice that the name of the file you attached now appears as a new tab in the Content Area.
-Now you can click on it whenever Fred is active to access and open the file.
-You might use this function to add a file you're collaborating on, or a worksheet with data for a project you're completing together.
+To do so, click Link to File in the list. - 4.
+Navigate to any file on your computer, then click the Open button to attach it to the active thought.
+If you attach a picture file, you'll see the image itself in the Content Area.
+Otherwise, you'll see the name and description of the file.